DavidDexterCharles/MHPAUTH/ReadMe.md

  The requested behaviour that is triggered when a user makes 3 failed consecutive attempts, along with all the other requested requirements are at [AuthController.ts](https://github.com/DavidDexterCharles/MHPAUTH/blob/c82d9b9ce8fea2acb9b20cfb2224b6529b721eb4/library/mhpauth/src/services/controllers/AuthController.ts#L73) .

  It was deceided that illustration of the library and solution would be best demonstrated using a small test suite `AuthController.test.ts` and `SampleApp`.
 SampleApp is a seperate directory from the library(mhpauth) with important codescripts being **main.ts** and **test\AuthController.test.ts** suite.
 This directory is what would be used to illustrate how the library mhpauth can be successfully imported into another project.
 The `AuthController.test.ts` is used to illustrate the features of the library while also providing automated tests.
 A snap shot of the tests done by the test suite is show below.

 ![Alt text](https://github.com/DavidDexterCharles/MHPAUTH/blob/master/gitimages/JestUnitTest.PNG)

+Further details of how to run both the test suite and main.ts of the the SampleApp are greatly discussed in detail in Option (B) and Option (A) below.
+One note regarding running `AuthController.test.ts` is that on each run a new user is created based on a random  string, as will be revealed later on the test suite by default will run in a test environment which means that the results  of the tests would be available in the test database.

 # Option (A) - Quick Setup (library|SampleApp)
 *See* **Option (B)** for detail setup **or** continue here to skip steps: